 - Best months: November, February-March (less rain than December-January)

 For the best balance of weather, prices, and community: March-May or September-November.
-You'll get shoulder-season prices with good weather and an active nomad scene.
+Shoulder-season pricing, decent weather, the nomad scene is still active.

 Can you live in Bali for $1,500/month?
-Yes—but you'll be on a tight budget, eating mostly local food, and staying in basic accommodation.
-Most nomads find $2,000-2,500/month is the sweet spot for a comfortable lifestyle without constant budgeting stress.
+Yes, if you keep the budget tight, eat mostly local food, and accept basic accommodation.
+Most nomads settle at $2,000-2,500/month: comfortable, no constant budgeting stress.

 Planning to compare Bali with other destinations?
 Try our cost of living calculator to see how European and US cities compare to your Bali budget.